Welcome to London Hockey!

 We have put a waiver in place for some of the umpiring regulations which have been communicated to clubs via email.

 The fixtures are now available on the GMS system, which your Club Administrator on the system will have access to.
 Once player registration is open on GMS, you will be able to access them there under your own account.

 Please note there have been a number of changes since fixtures were originally posted at fixtures.englandhockey.co.uk so please use the GMS version as these are the most up to date.

 There are a few features of note for clubs:

-- All London Hockey League divisions will start on on 18 September or 25 September (with exception of a few smaller divisions)
+- All London Hockey League divisions will start on September 25th (with exception of a few smaller divisions)